abrahamgue05/Learning_C_Language/Youtube/C_Memory_Managment/Chapter_10_Refcounting_GC/Chapter_10.md

     - Is a program(or a part of a program) that automatically frees memory that is not longer used.

-    - Languages like Python, Java, JS, OCaml and Go uses garbage collectora as the as the code is running to manage memory.
+    - Languages like Python, Java, JS, OCaml and Go uses garbage collector as the as the code is running to manage memory.

-    - Autimatic memory managment can be a huge productivity boost for developers (less code, and sometimes less memory-related bugs).
+    - Automatic memory management can be a huge productivity boost for developers (less code, and sometimes less memory-related bugs).

     - It usually comes with a performance cost because it's always running.